sipcentric/node-pbx-client/README.md

 ### Interacting with other resources

-The examples above show how to fetch customers and phonebookentrys. **The same methods are available across all resources.**
+The examples above show how to fetch customers and phone book entries. **The same methods are available across all resources.**

 - `.get(id?: string)` - List a resource or, if an ID is passed, fetch an individual representation.
 - `.create(obj: {})` - Create a representation from an object.
 Must then call `.save()` on the returned representation to persist it to the API.